YoungLee86/gitstudy/readme.txt

 Thanks.
 Creating a new branch is quick & simple.

-Use dev branch to develop new feature.
+Use dev branch to develop new features.
 Learn how stage works in Git.
-add a new line
+add a new word line